TOKYO Harajuku & Omotesando Adjacent suburbs and siblings of Tokyo's fashion world

-The districts of Harajuku and Omotesando might be next door, but they're also worlds apart.
+The districts of Harajuku and Omotesando might be next door to each other, but they're also worlds apart.

-Both are hubs of Japanese and international fashion, packed with clothing stores, trendy cafes, design houses and fashionable locals strolling the maze of streets.
-However, their aesthetics couldn't be more opposed.
+Both areas are hubs of Japanese and international fashion, packed with clothing stores, trendy cafes, design houses and fashionable locals strolling the maze of streets.
+However, their aesthetics couldn't be more different.

 Harajuku and Omotesando are both easily accessible by train.

 Take the JR Yamanote Line to Harajuku Station for Harajuku's Takeshita Street or the Metro Chiyoda Line to Meiji Jingumae for Omotesando.
 Both areas are connected by a main boulevard, so the best way to travel around is by foot.

 Takeshita Street in Harajuku is the center of Tokyo's street fashion scene

 Omotesando is the approach to the Meiji Shrine, opened in 1920